svitlua/RoomBookerApp/README.md

 ## Extra Info
 * Tested on iOS Simulator (iPhone 6)
 * Possible troubleshot:
-  * when events last whole day or longer than 24hrs
+  * when events last whole day, or longer than 24hrs
+  * landscape view on device might be different from vertical